MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Overivew

 [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extensible Application Performance Management (APM) service that is part of [Azure Monitor](/azure/azure-monitor/overview).
 It is designed for developers and DevOps professionals to monitor live applications and automatically detect performance anomalies.
-It includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
+The application monitoring platform includes powerful analytics tools to help diagnose issues and understand how users interact with your application.
 For general monitoring principles, see [Monitoring and diagnostics guidance](/azure/architecture/best-practices/monitoring).
 This guide identifies the different types of data and outlines the required analysis that Azure Monitor supports.
 It also identifies the data collected by Application Insights that enables this analysis.

 This article assumes that you understand system design principles.
-It provides architectural best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/): reliability, security, cost optimization, operational excellence, and performance efficiency.
+It provides architectural best practices for Application Insights based on the five pillars of the [Azure Well-Architected Framework](/azure/architecture/framework/): Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency.

 > [!IMPORTANT]
 >